ParadiseSS13/Paradise/docs/contributing/reviewer.md

 critical review of a code structure; Ultimately, review is just a conversation between two developers.
 Feedback, questions, and advice are all **valid and necessary** parts of the code review as much as a code suggestion or comment may be.
-Infact, it may be even more important than suggesting the author change a `src.loc` to a `loc`.
+In fact, it may be even more important than suggesting the author change a `src.loc` to a `loc`.
 Questions such as "What does X do?" or "I know that Y has done this before, what happens when Z?" ask the author to take a closer look at their own code and help you understand their intention and goals.
 Please note: